You Might Also Like

 Welcome!
 I'm so glad you are here!
 Math help is here for you.

 Some students try very hard and still struggle to pass math.
-They start off strong but things suddenly begin to fall apart.
+They start off strong but things quickly begin to fall apart.
 That happens as soon as the student becomes lost.
 Teenagers who find themselves in this position often let it "get away from them" before they seek help.
-Because Algebra is a class of stepping stones, it rarely gets better without help.
+Because Math is always a class of stepping stones, it rarely gets better without help.

 A. Parallels Cut By Two Transversals